HendersonRichardK/Fintech_CaseStudy/README.md

 **Funded & Amount Funded:**

 Coinbase brokers exchanges various crypto-currencies such as Bitcoin, Bitcoin Cash, Ethereum, and Litecoin.
 Thus allowing users to invest by scheduling buys daily, weekly or monthly, while also securely storing their assets, and insurance.
-Essentially, Coinbase makes money on the fees incurred when users buy or sell their currency through its Conversion Services
+Essentially, Coinbase makes money on the fees incurred when users buy or sell their currency through its Conversion Services.
 In the U.S. the fees are 1.49 percent for using a bank account or Coinbase wallet, and 3.99 percent for using a credit card.

 In the early stages, Coinbase was grouped in a class of start-ups being incubated at Y Combinator.
 In fact, Amstrong initially raised $164,000 before Fred Wilson a venture capitalist from Union Square Ventures invested $5 million into Coinbase.
 Subsequently, this lead to funding from the following companies over the past 8 years: